MaxDistructo/mdcore/README.md

 Basic CMake config.
 Add as any other dependency in CMake This repo relies on nlohmann::json that it includes, files using this are marked as json. source: https://github.com/nlohmann/json
 Everything else is self-sufficient, without the need for any external libraries

+##License
+You are able to use this code in your own projects as long as credit is given to this repo.